Accessibility

 Content that’s not within the scope of the accessibility regulations

-What we're doing to improve accessibility
+What the council are doing to improve accessibility

 Preparation of this accessibility statement

-This statement was prepared on 1 March 2021.
-It was last reviewed on 1 March 2021.
+This statement was prepared on 1 March 2021 It was last reviewed on 23 October 2023.